tahosa/discord-util-bot/README.md

 This is a Discord bot for handling multiple functions within your discord server.
 Currently, the following tasks are available:

  * [`scoresaber`](app/tasks/scoresaber/README.md): Tracking scoresaber high scores among your friends
+ * [`mtg`](app/tasks/mtg/README.md): Card search for Magic: The Gathering
+ * [`uwu`](app/tasks/uwu/README.md): Fun test to see if the bot is working

+To see all command available from the server, get the bot running and send the message `!help` for the full list.
+This is also available to get help with specific commands.

 Running
 -------